midaskira/Hellstrap/README.md

+> [!CAUTION]
+> The only official places to download Hellstrap are this GitHub repository and [Our Discord server](https://discord.gg/UuxcfqPNnA).
+Any other websites offering downloads or claiming to be us are not controlled by us.

 # Hellstrap - A Better Fork of [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap) With Additional Features!

 Hellstrap is a better fork of [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap) , designed to enhance your Roblox experience with additional features and fixes.